mcnamaramj20/SLEMP/README.md

 To use the system please follow the steps below:

   First you must be using Google chrome.
-Next you can access the system by following this link.
+Next you can access the system by following this link: https://mcnamaramj20.github.io/SLEMP.github.io/

   Once you acces this link you can interact with the SLEMP system by either voice or typing into the chatbot.